Exerqtor/Voron/Mods/fume_pack/README.md

 - 8x 6x3mm Magnets (N35 works, but N52 is the best way to go) - to hold the basket on to the main body.

 ###### Printing:
-- Default voron settings, correct orientation, no supports needed!
+- Default voron settings, correct orientation, no additional supports needed (other than the build in ones)!

 ###### To-do List
 - Make a better readme / instructions.